Portable generators can malfunction for many reasons. When operating in an industrial environment, one can expect and must prepare for the inevitable.

 A common misconception is that the engine does not need a block heater in warm climates.
 A block heater does more than help the engine to start in cold weather.
 Due to the dissimilar metals that the engines are built with, accelerated wear can occur during start-up.
 The pistons, normally made of aluminum, will expand at a faster rate than the iron cylinder liners.
 This rapid expansion of the pistons can lead to scuffing of the piston skirt.

 Block heaters relieve most of this scuffing by maintaining the cooling system temperature and keeping the cylinder liners expanded.

 The most common fuel leak service calls are due to overfilling of the base tank.
 This is typically caused by human error or a failure of a pump system.
-In order to prevent this from occurring it is always recommended that you have a trained professional fuel your portable generator.
+To prevent this from occurring, it is always recommended that you have a trained professional fuel your portable generator.